 KITMART DUNDEE STARS 4 SHEFFIELD STEELERS 3 (Stars win 5-3 on aggregate)

-The Kitmart Dundee Stars battled back from 3-0 down to beat Sheffield Steelers 4-3 on the night and 5-3 on aggregate and send themselves onto the Playoff Finals Weekend in Nottingham.
+The Kitmart Dundee Stars battled back from 3-0 down to beat Sheffield Steelers 4-3 on the night and 5-3 on aggregate, to send themselves onto the Playoff Finals Weekend in Nottingham.

 By Kris Smith